Lothje/Getting_and_Cleaning_Data_Project/README.md

 ## Content of the repository

-This repository contains the files required.
+This repository contains the followoing files.

 * README.md: this description
 * run_analysis.R: R script to generate the tidy datasets
-* CodeBook.md: file with a description of the variables, data and the working of the run_analysis.R script
+* CodeBook.md: file with a description of the variables, data and the working of the run_analysis.R script.
+Please, refer tot this file of the description of the steps for tidying the data.
 * Tidy_dataset1.txt: tidy data set
 * Tidy_dataset2.txt: tidy data set